Henguin1001/Subtitle-Scraper/README.md

  npm install subtitle_scraper
 ```
 ###Example
-The module is very simple and hopefully self-explanitory based on this Example
+The module is very simple and hopefully self-explanitory based on this Example (using an [Applied Science](https://www.youtube.com/watch?v=9XQfYKYO380 "Making DIY gecko tape") Video, check it out if you have time)

 ```js
 var subtitle_scraper = require('./index.js');